-EPL’s model harnesses six key components that have proven to be successful:
+EPL’s model harnesses seven key components that have proven to be successful:

 Meritocratic and transparent recruitment